sarkershantonu/java-for-testers/README.md

 # java-for-testers
+- For new Java Developer
+- FOr New Java Automation Testers

-java j2SE course for testers
+- java j2SE course for testers

 # Class Model
 - 2 hours class with example